Portloe Lifeboat Station

 Portloe Lifeboat Station was located in the small village of Portloe, which sits on the Roseland Peninsula, approximately 10 mi south east of Truro, overlooking Veryan Bay, on the south east coast of Cornwall.

-A lifeboat was first placed at Portloe in 1870 by the Royal National Lifeboat Institution (RNLI).
+A lifeboat was first placed at Portloe in 1870, by the Royal National Lifeboat Institution (RNLI).

 After just 17 years of operation, Porthleven lifeboat station was closed in 1887.

 History

-In September 1870, a 33-foot Self-righting 'Pulling and Sailing' (P&S) lifeboat, one with sails and (10) oars, along with its transporting carriage, was forwarded to the new lifeboat station at Portloe in Cornwall.
+In September 1870, a 33 ft self-righting 'Pulling and Sailing' (P&S) lifeboat, one with sails and (10) oars, along with its transporting carriage, was forwarded to the new lifeboat station at Portloe in Cornwall.
 There had been local support for the formation of a crew, and the Inspector of Lifeboats had joined the recommendation that a lifeboat be placed at Portloe, "it being thought a good intermediate position between the and Life-boat Stations, which are some twenty miles apart."

 The lifeboat was transported free of charge to the Grampound Road railway station by the Bristol and Exeter, South Devon and Cornwall railway companies.
 From there, local farmers granted free use of their horses, to transport the lifeboat on its carriage the 10 mi to the newly constructed boathouse in Portloe, receiving great welcome in all the villages on the way.

 The following day, 4 October 1870, in front of a large crowd, a naming ceremony was held, and the lifeboat was named Gorfenkle, in accordance with the wishes of the late Jacob Gorfenkle, a Polish sponge merchant of Brownlow Hill, Liverpool, who had bequeathed the amount of £500 for the provision of a lifeboat.
 The lifeboat was then launched and tested, alongside the lifeboat South Warwickshire (ON 181), which had arrived to join the celebrations.